-- The mounting; Either a Sea valve, or tank.
-Welded to the bottom of the hull. - 2.
-The sensor; A speed sensor device designed to fit into the mountings. - The Electronic unit (JB60CD); The JB60CD allowing the EML 224 Compact to be powered and interfaced to the other navigation systems using digital standards. - 4.
-The EML 224 Compact display; An alphanumeric display unit allowing the bridge staff to view the data.
+- The mounting; Either a sea valve or tank.
+Welded to the bottom of the hull with the correct orientation. - 2.
+The sensor, A speed sensor device designed to fit into the mountings. - 3.
+The Electronic unit (JB60CD); The JB60CD allowing the EML 224 Compact (EML224 Compact = Compact speed log) to be powered and interfaced to the other navigation systems using digital standards. - 4.
+The CD401XX Compact display; An alphanumeric display unit allowing the bridge staff to view the data.

-The EML 224 Compact is unique in its simple, yet flexible way to display vital data in almost all conditions.
+The EML 224 Compact (EML224 Compact = Compact speed log) is unique in its simple, yet flexible way to display vital data in almost all conditions.